Tool Engineering

 Transferable Competencies

-- API Design: RESTful design, OpenAPI, JSON Schema
+- API Design: RESTful design, OpenAPI, JSON Schema, versioning strategies

 - Information Architecture: Categorization, tagging, metadata design